(NOTE: see "LINKS" page to locate more information on the organizations and affiliations mentioned here).

 Nov 3, 2011, UofR Carillon "Do-it-yourself cinema: Terrible Film Festival showcases student filmmakers at their most vulnerable" by Paul Bogdan.

 September 30, 2010, UofR Carillon article on Terrible Film Festival by Paul Bogdan.

 November 6, 2008, Regina Prairie Dog, "Super Great: lovable film festival wallows in smug, unedited magnificent" by Carle Steel.

-Sept 16-22, 2004 Calgary weekly paper, "Master of cinematic voodoo, death of film processor Rick Doe leaves empty space in Calgary's film community"
+Sept 16-22, 2004 Fast Forward (Calgary weekly newspaper), "Master of cinematic voodoo, death of film processor Rick Doe leaves empty space in Calgary's film community" by Andrea Huck.